 - Kindergarten to Grade 12 students born outside Canada, regardless of language spoken at home

-Parents, Guardians and Caregivers will be invited to a virtual information session or will be sent information from the school.
+Parents, Guardians and Caregivers will be invited to an information session or will be sent information from the school.
 Please see the schedule for each school’s activity below.

 ♥ Early Years Evaluation